broacademy/HTML-course-2/lesson-9.md

 [Hiding Web](https://ishadeed.com/article/hiding-web): Discusses various ways to hide content on web pages using CSS to improve accessibility and user experience.

+## Hover, focus, active

+🟢 **[Hover Effects in CSS](https://www.scaler.com/topics/hover-css/)**: This article on Scaler presents various methods of creating hover effects in CSS.
+You will learn different techniques and tricks that will help you create interesting and attractive animations and effects when hovering the mouse cursor.

+**[Gradients, Blend Modes, and Hover Effects](https://www.smashingmagazine.com/2023/09/gradients-blend-modes-hover-effect/)**: This article on Smashing Magazine discusses the use of gradients, blend modes, and hover effects in CSS.
+The author presents various techniques and examples of using gradients and blend modes to create unique hover effects.

+**[Style focus](https://web.dev/articles/style-focus?hl=en)**: This article on web.dev provides a guide on styling focus in web development.
+You will learn different ways to style the focus of elements to make your interface more accessible and user-friendly.

+**[Build a Fancy Hover Animation](https://piccalil.li/tutorial/build-a-fancy-hover-animation/)**: This tutorial on Piccalilli offers a step-by-step guide to creating unique hover animations.
+You will learn how to create beautiful and original animations that will add style and character to your website.

+**[How to Create Different CSS Hover Effects from Scratch](https://webdesign.tutsplus.com/how-to-create-different-css-hover-effects-from-scratch--cms-34222t)**: This article on Tuts+ discusses creating various hover effects from scratch using CSS.
+You will learn different techniques and tricks that will help you create interesting and attractive hover animations.

+**[CSS Hover Effects for Inline Links](https://webdesign.tutsplus.com/css-hover-effects-for-inline-links--cms-37210t)**: This article on Tuts+ discusses creating hover effects for inline links in CSS.
+The author presents various methods and techniques for styling links to make them more interactive and attractive for users.

+**[Scale with Pseudo-elements](https://www.joshwcomeau.com/snippets/html/scale-with-pseudoelements/)**: This tutorial on JoshWComeau provides a guide to scaling elements with pseudo-elements in HTML and CSS.
+You will learn how to use pseudo-elements to create scaling and transformation effects on elements in your web project.

 ## Shadows

 [CSS Shadows](https://sharkcoder.com/visual/shadow): This article walks through different types of shadows that can be added to blocks and text using CSS, making your web pages more aesthetically pleasing.